DeveloperC286/conventional_commits_next_version/conventional_commits_next_version/README.md

 ```

 The largest increment is a minor Semantic Versioning increment, because of the two commits `3af7f04cdbfcbd4b3f432aca5144d43f21958c39` and `6014e39bca3a1e8445aa0fb2a435f6181e344c45` with `feat` as the Conventional Commits' type.
-The minor Semantic Versioning increment increases the initial Semantic Versioning from `15.2.0` to `15.3.0`, which is then printed to standard out.
+The minor Semantic Versioning increment increases the initial semantic version from `15.2.0` to `15.3.0`, which is then printed to standard out.

 ```
 15.3.0